jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---

-{{< n n="Here we replace Enki with the Anunnaki god or alien Enki, since the Middle East was historically Anunnaki territory" >}}
+{{< n n="Here we replace 'Allah' with the Anunnaki god or alien 'Enki', since the Middle East was historically Anunnaki territory" >}}

 {{< s v="40-46">}} O Jews: